riquems/enhancedtak/README.md

 - The game now saves your unit limit value used in your previous multiplayer match properly.
 - Some screen changes will be faster now.

-#### Monarchs' Fix

-- All monarch's buggy animations after making ghosts, building, walking, turning and building, some would override others and result in a buggy animation (Lokken, for example), you can test that by starting building something then clicking many times into it.

-- In special, Kirenna delays to attack, sometimes you would click and she wouldn't attack.

 #### Aramon
 - Fixed Elsin wave bug where he couldn't wave for the rest of the match.
 - Fixed Mage Archer paralyze weapon, adjusted for 5s stuns.